bookofproofs/bookofproofs.github.io/_sources/history/19th-century/krylov-aleksei.md

 * Finally let us mention some of the classic texts which Krylov published.
 * The first edition of Lectures on Approximate Calculations appeared in 1911, the second edition in 1932, the third in 1935, and the fourth in Krylov's collected works.
 * The first edition of On Some Differential Equations of Mathematical Physics Having Application to Technical Problems appeared in 1913, the second edition in 1932, and the fourth appeared in 1948 as part of Krylov's collected works.
-* Krylov married Elisaveta Dmitrievna Dranitsyna; their daughter Anna, later became Anna Kapitsa after marrying the famous physicist Pyotr Leonidovich Kapitsa who won the Nobel Prize for Physics in 1978 for his research in magnetism and low-temperature physics.
 * Krylov died in Leningrad (now St Petersburg) and is buried in the Volkovo cemetery.

 Born 15 August 1863, Visyaga, Simbirskoy (now Ulyanovskaya), Russia.
 Died 26 October 1945, Leningrad, USSR (now St Petersburg, Russia).